The Blank Slate Internet

 The second viewpoint makes other

-may be used to see the difference between artificial intelligence and natural
+may be used to see the real and non-removable difference between

-intelligence, between the first school and the second.
+intelligence, and between the first school and the second.
 [14]

 natural intelligence and computing.